HMS Belfast: Korean War 1950–1952

 Belfast cruising alongside off Korea in 1952.

-During 1951 Belfast mounted a number of coastal patrols and bombarded a variety of targets.
-On 1 June she arrived at Singapore for refitting, arriving back on patrol on 31 August.
-In September 1951 Belfast provided anti-aircraft cover for a salvage operation to recover a crashed enemy MiG-15 jet fighter.
+During 1951, Belfast mounted a number of coastal patrols and bombarded a variety of targets.
+On 1 June, she arrived at Singapore for refitting, arriving back on patrol on 31 August.
+In September 1951, Belfast provided AA cover for a salvage operation to recover a crashed enemy MiG-15 jet fighter.
 She conducted further bombardments and patrols before receiving a month's leave from operations, returning to action on 23 December.

-In 1952 Belfast continued her coastal patrol duties.
-On 29 July 1952 Belfast was hit by enemy fire while engaging an artillery battery on Wolsa-ri island.
+In 1952, Belfast continued her coastal patrol duties.
+On 29 July 1952, she was hit by enemy fire while engaging an artillery battery on Wolsa-ri Island.
 A 75 mm shell struck a forward compartment, killing a British sailor of Chinese origin in his hammock and wounding four other Chinese ratings.
 This was the only time Belfast was hit by enemy fire during her Korean service.
-On 27 September 1952 Belfast was relieved by two other Town-class cruisers, and HMS Newcastle, and sailed back to the UK.
+On 27 September 1952, Belfast was relieved by two other Town-class cruisers, and HMS Newcastle, and sailed back to the UK.
 She had steamed over 80000 mi in the combat zone and fired more than 8,000 rounds from her 6-inch guns during the Korean War.
 She paid off in Chatham on 4 November 1952 and entered reserve at Devonport on 1 December.

 Modernisation and final commissions 1955–1963

 After modernisation; showing the enclosed bridge, lattice mast and twin 40 mm Bofors mountings.

-In reserve, Belfasts future was uncertain: post-war defence cuts made manpower-intensive cruisers excessively costly to operate and it was not until March 1955 that the decision was taken to modernise Belfast.
-Work began on 6 January 1956.
-Although described as only an extended refit, the cost of £5.5 million was substantial for this large middle-aged cruiser.
-Changes included: individual MRS8 directors for the new twin Mk 5 40 mm and the twin 4-inch mount; the 4-inch guns training and elevation speed was increased to 20 degrees per second; and protecting key parts of the ship against nuclear, biological or chemical attack.
-This last consideration meant significantly enlarging and enclosing her bridge, creating a two-tiered, five-sided superstructure which radically altered her appearance.
-Her boiler rooms were also given remote control so they could still be run in the event of a nuclear, biological or chemical attack as the boiler rooms themselves were not protected.
-The most significant change was better accommodations for a smaller crew more fitting of post-war needs.
-Her tripod masts were replaced with lattice masts and timber decking replaced with steel everywhere except the quarterdeck.
-The overall effect was to create a cruiser significantly more habitable but different internally and to a degree in external appearance from wartime cruisers but still essentially a surface warfare, 'anti Sverdlov' cruiser, with anti-aircraft defence updated for point defence only out to 4 km.
+In reserve, Belfasts future was uncertain; postwar defence cuts made manpower-intensive cruisers excessively costly to operate and the decision to modernise Belfast was not made until March 1955; work began on 6 January 1956.
+Although described as only an extended refit, the cost of £5.5 million was substantial for this large, middle-aged cruiser.
+Changes included individual MRS8 directors for the new twin Mk 5 40 mm and the twin 4-inch mounts; the 4-inch guns training and elevation speed was increased to 20 degrees per second; and protecting key parts of the ship against nuclear, biological, or chemical attack.
+This last consideration meant significantly enlarging and enclosing her bridge, creating a two-tiered, five-sided superstructure, which radically altered her appearance.
+Her boiler rooms were also given remote control, so they could still be run in the event of a nuclear, biological, or chemical attack, as the boiler rooms themselves were not protected.
+The most significant change was better accommodations for a smaller crew more fitting of postwar needs.
+Her tripod masts were replaced with lattice masts, and timber decking was replaced with steel everywhere except the quarterdeck.
+The overall effect was to create a cruiser significantly more habitable but different internally and to a degree in external appearance from wartime cruisers, but still essentially a surface warfare, 'anti-Sverdlov' cruiser, with AA defence updated for point defence only out to 4 km.